Average Value Of A Function On An Interval

 Introduction: What is the Average Value of a Function?

 The average value of a function f(x) on the interval [a, b] is a single number that represents the average height of the function's graph over that interval.
-This isn't just a simple arithmetic average of the function's values at the endpoints; it considers the function's behavior across the entire interval.
+Which means this isn't just a simple arithmetic average of the function's values at the endpoints; it considers the function's behavior across the entire interval.
 The average value is calculated using integral calculus, a powerful tool for summing up infinitely small quantities.

 Calculating the Average Value: The Mean Value Theorem for Integrals